 Common Layer 3 Routing Devices

-Common Layer 3 routing devices include routers, Layer 3 switches, and firewalls.
+Common Layer 3 routing devices include routers, Layer 3 switches, and multi-layer switches.
 Routers are essential for directing data packets between different networks, ensuring efficient communication.
+Layer 3 switches combine the functionality of switches and routers, providing high-speed data transfer within a network.

 Challenges and Considerations in Layer 3 Routing